eltociear/website/src/lib/content/frameworks/en/implementation/pathfinder-protocol/keeping-the-framework-alive.md

 ## <a id="contribution-guidelines"></a>Caring for Our Shared Work: Guidelines for Contribution

-The Regenerative Enterprise Framework belongs to the community of people and organizations working toward economies that serve life.
+The Pathfinder Protocol belongs to the community of people and organizations working toward economies that serve life.
 Like any commons, it requires care, stewardship, and shared responsibility to remain healthy and useful.

 These guidelines help ensure that contributions strengthen the framework while maintaining its integrity, accessibility, and commitment to justice and relationship.